 Specialized Centers for Lung Cancer Care

-The Chest Cancer Research and Treatment Center at Baylor Charles A. Sammons Cancer Center at Dallas is the only program of its kind in North Texas.
+The Chest Cancer Research and Treatment Center at Baylor Scott & White Charles A. Sammons Cancer Center – Dallas is the only program of its kind in North Texas.
 The specialists at the center use advanced techniques to provide expert care for lung cancer.

-Scott & White Vasicek Cancer Treatment Center, located in Temple, Texas, offers an integrated care team of lung cancer experts from the specialties involved in your care – medical and radiation oncologists, thoracic surgical oncologists, pulmonologists on the medical staff and more.
+Baylor Scott & White Vasicek Cancer Treatment Center – Temple, located in Temple, Texas, offers an integrated care team of lung cancer experts from the specialties involved in your care – medical and radiation oncologists, thoracic surgical oncologists, pulmonologists on the medical staff and more.